SAP Articles

 - Supply Chain Planning

-- IoT integration with Azure stack
+- IoT Integration with Azure stack

-- Flexible deployment and licensing
+- Flexible licensing and deployment models

 Limitations: